MicrosoftDocs/windows-powershell-docs/docset/windows/smbshare/get-smbshare.md

 This command displays the information about the SMB share named 'VMS1' on the local computer as a formatted list.

-### Example 3: Display all properties about a specific SMB share on the local computer
+### Example 3: Display all properties about a specific SMB share on the local computer in a list
 ```
 PS C:\>Get-SmbShare -Name "VMS1" | Format-List -Property *
 PresetPathAcl         : System.Security.AccessControl.DirectorySecurity